finos/tracdap/doc/modelling/tutorial/using_data.rst

 For small models like this example defining schemas in code is simple, however for more complex models in real-world situations the schemas are often quite large and can be reused across a set of related models.
-To cater for more complex schemas, TRAC allows schemas to be defined in schema files.
+To cater for more complex schemas, the runtime allows schemas to be defined in schema files.

 A schema file is just a CSV file that lists the field names, types and labels for a dataset as well as